grantmcconnaughey/grantmcconnaughey.github.io/_drafts/2017-01-03-mistakes-ive-made.md

 ---
 layout: post
-title:  "Mistakes I made writing a Django app (and how I fixed them)"
+title:  "Mistakes I Made Writing a Django App (and How I Fixed Them)"
 date:   2017-01-05 10:00:00
 categories: django
 comments: true
 ---

 I [recently announced](http://blog.lintly.com/2017/01/04/announcing-lintly/) the release of a project I've been working on for a few months.
 The project is called [Lintly](https://lintly.com).
 It is a continuous Python code quality checking tool that uses [flake8](https://pypi.python.org/pypi/flake8) to lint your code when you push to GitHub.
 I won't go into detail about what Lintly is here -- you can read about that in the other blog post or go to [lintly.com](https://lintly.com).
-Instead, I'd like to discuss the process of creating a production Django app, as well as some of the mistakes that I made writing it.
+Instead, I'd like to discuss my experience creating my first proper side project, as well as some of the mistakes that I made writing it.

 *Technical Note:* Lintly is a Django 1.9 application that runs on Python 2.7.